StarRocks/starrocks/docs/sql-reference/sql-functions/condition-functions/case_when.md

 ## Parameters

 - `expressionN`: the expression to compare.
 Multiple expressions must be compatible in data types.
+This expression must evaluate to any of the following data types: BOOLEAN, TINYINT, SMALLINT, INT, BIGINT, LARGEINT, FLOAT, DOUBLE, DATETIME, DATE, DECIMALV2, DECIMAL32, DECIMAL64, DECIMAL128, VARCHAR, BITMAP, PERCENTILE, HLL, TIME, and JSON.

 - `conditionN`: the condition that can evaluate to a BOOLEAN value.